Fiat Abarth OTR 1000: Use in motorsports

 Accordingly, the cheaper, lower-rated models OTS 1000 Coupé and its racing variant OT 1000 SS Corsa proved to be significantly more popular than the OTR 1000 Coupé; in the demanding Group 5, on the other hand, customers preferred the Fiat Abarth 1000 TCR because of a weight advantage of around 40 kilograms.

-Abarth's homologation efforts in the United States were similarly unfortunate: the Sports Car Club of America (SCCA) denied the OTR 1000 approval as a near-series vehicle because of its radial cylinder head by demanding its own, unattainable homologation with 500 units; this left only participation in smaller, subordinate racing events or in the category of non-series "specials" in the USA.
+Abarth's homologation efforts in the United States were similarly unsuccessful: the Sports Car Club of America (SCCA) denied the OTR 1000 approval as a near-series vehicle because of its radial cylinder head by demanding its own, unattainable homologation with 500 units; this left only participation in smaller, subordinate racing events or in the category of non-series "specials" in the US.